CrossRealms/Splunk-App-Auto-Update-MaxMind-Database/README.md

 RELEASE NOTES
 -------------
+Version 3.2.0 (March 2024)
+* Updated MaxMind Download URL based on the announcement `We're transitioning to R2 presigned URLs` from MaxMind on `12th of March, 2024`.

 Version 3.1.1 (March 2024)
 * Splunk Python SDK has been updated to the latest version 1.7.4.
 * Minor logging improvement.